Sensory processing: Overview

 It has been believed for some time that inputs from different sensory organs are processed in different areas in the brain, relating to systems neuroscience.
 Using functional neuroimaging, it can be seen that sensory-specific cortices are activated by different inputs.
 For example, regions in the occipital cortex are tied to vision and those on the superior temporal gyrus are recipients of auditory inputs.
 There exist studies suggesting deeper multisensory convergences than those at the sensory-specific cortices, which were listed earlier.
 This convergence of multiple sensory modalities is known as multisensory integration.

 Sensory processing deals with how the brain processes sensory input from multiple sensory modalities.
 These include the five classic senses of vision (sight), audition (hearing), tactile stimulation (touch), olfaction (smell), and gustation (taste).
 Other sensory modalities exist, for example the vestibular sense (balance and the sense of movement) and proprioception (the sense of knowing one's position in space) Along with Time (The sense of knowing where one is in time or activities).
 It is important that the information of these different sensory modalities must be relatable.
 The sensory inputs themselves are in different electrical signals, and in different contexts.
 Through sensory processing, the brain can relate all sensory inputs into a coherent percept, upon which our interaction with the environment is ultimately based.

 Basic structures involved

 The different senses were always thought to be controlled by separate lobes of the brain, called projection areas.
 The lobes of the brain are the classifications that divide the brain both anatomically and functionally.
 These lobes are the Frontal lobe, responsible for conscious thought, Parietal lobe, responsible for visuospatial processing, the Occipital lobe, responsible for the sense of sight, and the temporal lobe, responsible for the senses of smell and sound.
 From the earliest times of neurology, it has been thought that these lobes are solely responsible for their one sensory modality input.
 However, newer research has shown that that may not entirely be the case.
+In the mid-20th century, Gonzalo conducted research that led him to establish cortical functional gradients where functional specificity would be in gradation throughout the cortex.

 Problems

 Sometimes there can be a problem with the encoding of the sensory information.
-This disorder is known as Sensory processing disorder (SPD).
+This disorder is known as sensory processing disorder (SPD).
 This disorder can be further classified into three main types.